-In North Carolina, probate is the procedure of proving the will of the deceased is valid and distributing assets of the deceased.
+In North Carolina, Estate Administration, sometimes called Probate, is the procedure of proving the will of the deceased is valid and distributing assets of the deceased.
 The estate of a decedent includes all the money and other properties the person owned before their death.
 Generally, the decedent’s estate must be distributed and managed according to their will.
 But if there is no will, the North Carolina intestacy statute determines how the deceased person’s property is distributed.

 The Probate Process in North Carolina